zuiko21/minimOS/architecture.md

 *Future versions will allow loading drivers from mass storage, even on a running system **without rebooting***.
 For this to be achieved, *dynamic allocation* of variable space is needed, thus a parameter in driver header asks for a certain memory size.
-Details for passing the allocated space *pointer* to the asking driver are TBD.
+Details for passing the allocated space *pointer* to the asking driver are TBD, (UPDATE 2017-05-10) but a feasible method in 65xx architectures would be **setting `sysptr`** reserved zeropage location prior to any interrupt task execution, pointing it to the beginning of allocated space. *Indirect indexed addressing* would have to be used by the drivers in order to access its (dynamically allocated) variable space.
+Alternatively, a *relocation* scheme (**not yet implemented** as of 2017-05-10, in any way) may be used for better runtime performance; even (for the 65816) moving
+*Direct Page* to the reserved area for the task execution, although that may interfere with *kernel calls* and general system operation, if not carefully crafted (interrupts **off**, and make sure NMI sets/restores DP accordingly).

 ---